-Popular in Mediterranean cuisine, this leafy vegetable, is known by many names including rapini and Italian broccoli, and is alternatively spelled raab.
+Popular in Mediterranean cuisine, broccoli rabe, a leafy vegetable, is known by many names including rapini and Italian broccoli, and is alternatively spelled raab.

-Despite having “broccoli” in its name, it isn’t a cruciferous vegetable, but rather, a relative of turnips and mustard greens.
+Despite having “broccoli” in its name, it isn’t a cruciferous cousin of regular broccoli, but rather, a relative of turnips and mustard greens.
 Broccoli rabe isn’t generally eaten raw and is best showcased in simple sautés like this one.

 To temper the bitterness, broccoli rabe can be blanched prior to further preparation, but for those who love it, the bitterness, which is fairly mild, is pretty much the point.
 Try it both ways to see what your palate prefers.